gcorneliusvh/semantic_chatbot/readme.md

 # Looker SDK Credentials (used by looker_tool.py)
 [looker]
-# FIX: Removed markdown link formatting for compatibility
-base_url = "[https://yourinstance.cloud.looker.com](https://yourinstance.cloud.looker.com)" # e.g. "[https://mycompany.cloud.looker.com:19999](https://mycompany.cloud.looker.com:19999)"
+base_url = "[https://yourinstance.cloud.looker.com:19999](https://yourinstance.cloud.looker.com:19999)" # Note: Ensure you include the :19999 for API calls
 client_id = "YOUR_LOOKER_CLIENT_ID"
 client_secret = "YOUR_LOOKER_CLIENT_SECRET"

 # Proxycurl API Key (used by social_tool.py)
 # NOTE: This tool is used by the Social Agent and can be removed if not needed.
 PROXYCURL_API_KEY = "YOUR_PROXYCURL_API_KEY"

 Step 2: Install Dependencies
 The project uses several Python libraries for the core functionality, as specified in requirements.txt.